MS-0x404/MS-0x404/README.md

 - Penetration Testing
 - New trekking routes (okay, not tech-related but still important!)

-## 💭 My Random Thoughts
-> "The best firewalls are mountains - no signal, no vulnerabilities 😉"

-> "Why hack time when you can hack altitude?"

-> "Keep your friends close, your enemies closer, and your Python packages updated"

-> "In both mountains and coding: always test your safety equipment"

-> "404: Summit Not Found - Time to explore new paths"

-> "The only SQL injection I like is injecting coffee into my system before a climb"

-> "Real hackers test their limits both in cyberspace and at high altitudes"
->
 ## 🎯 2025 Goals
 - Become a certified Ethical Hacker
 - Contribute to more open source projects
 - Reach at least 10 new peaks
-- Start a blog combining tech and mountain life

 ## 📫 Find Me
 If you want to chat about Python, cybersecurity, or plan a tech-friendly hike,